 Have you ever been to a networking event for business?
-Have you seen someone nab the first person available and try to sell them on their product or services.
+There is always someone who will nab the first person available and try to sell them on their product or services.
 What they don’t realize, because they aren’t listening is that they are actually turning them off.
 Whenever you attempt a conversation with someone you don’t know, start by asking them a question about themselves.
 Be authentically interested and then respond or ask more questions based on what they say.

 Be empathetic to what the other person is feeling

 Put yourself in their shoes.
 Try to understand why they feel the way they do.
 When you respond, reflect their feelings by acknowledging what they’ve said.
 “I understand why you may be angry.
 That must have been a stressful situation.”

 Watch what isn’t being said

 Non-verbal communication can speak volumes about the person you’re having a conversation with even if it’s over the phone.
 Listen to their intonations as they speak.
 You’ll be able to tell if they’re happy, sad, angry, or confused.
 Take cues from what you hear and see.

 Body language in a face-to-face conversation is even more powerful.
 Are they making eye contact?
 Do they seem nervous or bored?
 The best listener is able to get a sense of the atmosphere and read the room or where a person is coming from.

 Don’t offer solutions to their problem

-Let the person you’re listening to voice their thoughts and emotions.
+Listen and allow a person to voice their thoughts and emotions.
 Wait until they ask to hear your opinion rather than offer it immediately.
 Validate what they’re saying and let them know their thoughts are important.